TABLE OF CONTENTS

 - The spouses must also enclose the following with the proposal for the termination of a marriage by agreement:

-- an agreement on the care, upbringing and support of any children the spouses may have together, and their contact with the parents (the opinion of a Social Work Centre must be sought),
+- an agreement on the care, upbringing and support of any children the spouses may have together, and their contact with the parents (the opinion of a Social Services Centre must be sought);

 - an agreement on maintenance of the spouse who has no means of support and is unemployed through no fault of their own.